manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 > "Depend upon abstractions, code to an interface, not a concrete implementation."

 You don't need to treat `SOLID` as absolute, rigid laws.
 Instead, think of them as diagnostic tools.
-If you ever find yourself dreading a new feature request because you know it will require modifying 10 different files, it usually means one of these five principles has been violated.
+If you ever find yourself dreading a new feature request because you know it will require modifying `10` different files, it usually means one of these five principles has been violated.

-The Strategy design patterns strictly follows the `Open/Closed Principle (OCP)`, which states that you should be able to add new functionality or behavior to your codebase without modifying any of the existing code you've already written and tested.
+The `Strategy` design pattern strictly follows the `Open/Closed Principle (OCP)`, which states that you should be able to add new functionality or behavior to your codebase without modifying any of the existing code you've already written and tested.
 Adhering to the `OCP` prevents a `"fragile codebase"`, a common pitfall where adding a feature or fixing a bug unexpectedly breaks unrelated parts of the system.

 Here is the complete original code that lacks the design pattern.